Leuk35/make_counter_c/README.md

 A top contains a counter up and a counter down instance.
 Some stimulis are proposed in the main file
 Print info are provided

+Code is proposed with a maximum of verilog code implementation example